 To heal your psoriasis, you need to apply moisturizer every day after your bath or shower to trap moisture.

 These products also trap moisture to the skin.
 AHAs can be irritating of skin is sensitive or open.
-To avoid this alternate the AHA product with a deeply hydrating product such as my Natural Face and Body Butter or Natural Face and Body Lotion.
+To avoid this alternate the AHA product with a deeply hydrating product such as my Natural Face and Body Lotion.
 These are hypoallergenic and very healing for psoriasis.

 Tar products are a time-honored treatment for psoriasis of the skin and scalp.
 The easiest way to add tar in a reasonably convenient way is to add a cap full of tar solution to the bath and soak for 15 minutes.
 I have my patients use Cutar Emulsion from Summers Laboratories.